Conditional Simulation Using Diffusion Schr\"odinger Bridges: Discussion

 \section{Discussion}

 We have proposed a SB formulation of conditional simulation and an algorithm, CDSB, to approximate its solution.
 The first iteration of CDSB coincides with CSGM while subsequent ones can be thought of as refining it.
-CDSB improves sample quality compared to CSGM for small number $N$ of diffusion steps.
-This theoretically grounded approach is complementary to the many other techniques that have been recently proposed to accelerate SGMs, \eg~\cite{dockhorn2021score,salimans2022progressive,watson2022learning}, and could be used in conjunction with them.
+This theoretically grounded approach is complementary to the many other techniques that have been recently proposed to accelerate SGMs and could be used in conjunction with them.
 However, it also suffers from limitations.
 As CDSB approximates numerically the diffusion processes output by IPF, the minimum $N$ one can pick to obtain reliable approximations is related to the steepness of the drift of these iterates which is practically unknown.
 Additionally CSGM and CDSB are only using $\yobs$ when we want to sample from $p(x|\yobs)$ but not at the training stage.
 Hence if $\yobs$ is not an observation ``typical'' under $\pobs(y)$, the approximation of the posterior can be unreliable.
 In the ABC context, the best available methods rely on procedures which sample synthetic observations in the neighbourhood of $\yobs$.
 It would be interesting but challenging to extend such ideas to CSGM and CDSB.
 Other interesting potential extensions include developing an amortized version of CDSB for filtering that would avoid having to solve a SB problem at each time step, and a conditional version of the multimarginal SB problem.